netdata/netdata/packaging/installer/README.md

 For automated installs, append a space + `--dont-wait` to the command line.
 You can also append `--dont-start-it` to prevent the installer from starting Netdata.

 In the example above, we appended `--stable-channel` to the `kickstart.sh` script to automatically update only on the release of new major versions.
-If you would like to receive nightly updates, simply remove `--stable-channel` when executing the `kickstart.sh` script.
+If you would like to receive nightly updates, remove `--stable-channel` when executing the `kickstart.sh` script.

 If you don't want to receive any automatic updates, append `--no-updates` when executing `kickstart.sh` script.